tago-io/tago-sdk-js/README.md

 # License

-Tago SDK for JavaScript in the browser and Node.js is released under the [Apache-2.0 License](https://github.com/tago-io/tago-sdk-js/blob/master/LICENSE.md).
+TagoIO SDK for JavaScript in the browser and Node.js is released under the [Apache-2.0 License](https://github.com/tago-io/tago-sdk-js/blob/master/LICENSE.md).